How to Remove Rear Sprocket on Your Mountain Bike: A Step-by-Step Guide

 Slide the rear wheel towards the back of the bike to release the chain from the sprocket.
 Once the chain is loose, lift the bike frame slightly and pull the rear wheel out of the frame until it comes out completely, making sure to avoid any tangling of the chain.
 With the rear wheel out of the way, you can easily remove the sprocket and replace it with a new one.
 Remember to tighten the nuts correctly before you ride again to ensure safety and proper functioning of the wheel.

-You may also like: How to Turn a Mountain Bike into an Electric Bike: A Comprehensive Guide
+You may also like: How to Measure Mountain Bike Wheels for Optimal Performance?

 Taking Apart the Cassette for Disassembly of Sprocket